Ranxin2023/NLP_Demo/readme.md

 #### Naive Bayes
 - **Type**: Probabilistic classifier based on Bayes' Theorem.
-- How it works: Assumes features (like words) are independent.
+- **How it works**: Assumes features (like words) are independent.
 Calculates the probability that a given text belongs to a class (like spam or not spam).
 - **Common Use**: Text classification, spam detection, sentiment analysis.
 - **Pros**:
     - Simple to implement and interpret